 Eligibility criteria for the Lexington police department’s disability pension plan are similar to the eligibility criteria for St. Paul’s disability pension plan.
 However, eligibility criteria for the Lexington police department’s disability pension plan are different from the eligibility criteria for Toledo’s disability pension plan.
 The three cities had different percentages of total pension recipients who were awarded disability pensions.
 The percentages were as follows: Lexington (46 %), St. Paul (39.3 %), and Toledo (20.1 %).
 If Lexington had the same eligibility criteria as Toledo, Ohio; Lexington would have spent approximately $1.58 million less on disability pensions from 1996 to 2005.

 Lexington should consider implementing a disability pension system similar to Toledo where officers are awarded a partial disability benefit if the physicians believe that the officer will be able to supplement their disability benefit with income from some kind of employment, and they should implement some aspects of the Department of Veterans Affairs (VA) disability pension system.
 VA has incorporated a system that gives disabled veterans a different monthly stipend depending on the degree of the disability.
 The veterans are rated in percentage increments of 10 depending on the severity of their disability.
 Lexington should also provide very specific details about what jobs an officer who is receiving a disability benefit cannot be employed in or their benefits will be terminated.

 Miller, Eric A., "A Comparative Analysis of the Lexington Police Department’s Disability Pension Plan" (2006).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 78.